-Applied and computational mathematics, in two distinct research tracts: (1) the application of statistical physics ideas, data, and dynamics on probabilities to the understanding complex non-equilibrium physical and human systems and to the development of forecasting tools for these systems; (2) the role of ocean and ocean transport in climate dynamics and in nearshore processes.
+Applied and computational mathematics, in two distinct research tracts: (1) the application of statistical physics ideas, data sciences, and dynamics on probability distributions, to the understanding complex non-equilibrium physical and human systems and to the development of forecasting tools for these systems; (2) the role of ocean and ocean transport in climate dynamics and in nearshore processes.
 Example research problems in tract 1: resilience and uncertainty quantification in natural and human complex systems, using data and physical models.
 Adaptive time series methods for climate and financial data.
+Extreme/rare events.
 Dimension and uncertainty reduction in complex systems.
-Example research problems in tract 2: oil spill dynamics, wave breaking dynamics, wave-generated transport, the role of oceans in global climate, sediment dynamics.
+Example research problems in tract 2: oil spill dynamics, wave breaking dynamics, wave-generated transport, the role of oceans in global climate.
+Sediment dynamics.
 Outside of these tracts he has also done research on wavelets, bone dynamics, blood cell dynamics, public choice and elections, solitary waves, high performance computing.